singhbhupinder55/SER_316-design-patterns-simulator/README.md

 Here is a screenshot of the Checkstyle report:
 ![CheckStyle Report](images/checkstyle.png)

+## Resolution of Checkstyle Warnings:
+ - All Checkstyle warnings have been successfully resolved.
+The audit shows no errors in any of the 23 files analyzed.
+This indicates that the code adheres to the specified coding standards, and no further issues were found during the check.

 ## ScreenShots of Jacoco Report
 Here is a screenshot of the Jacoco report:
 ![Jacoco Report](images/jacocoReport.png)

+## JaCoCo Report Summary:
+- The JaCoCo report indicates the following test coverage:
+-Overall Test Coverage: 83% (351 out of 2,101 instructions covered).
+- Branch Coverage: 86% (28 out of 206 branches covered).
+- Simulation Package: 94% coverage.
+- Events Package: 100% coverage, showing excellent testing for this module.
+- Helper and Singleton Packages: Low coverage in the helper package, with 0% coverage.